Request Information

 No, the price per credit hour will be the same for both 8-week and 16-week classes.
 Starting in Fall 2026, tuition is $600 per credit hour for undergraduate courses and $900 per credit hour for graduate courses.

-Some undergraduate courses in the Media + Design, Information Technology, Kinesiology, Paralegal, and Business and Leadership Studies programs will also offer 8-week courses.
+Some undergraduate courses in the Media + Design, Information Technology, Kinesiology, Paralegal, Business and Leadership Studies, and Humanities & Social Sciences programs will also offer 8-week courses.

 Students who are already enrolled in the BS in Organizational Behavior and Management Studies, MS in Sport Studies, MS in IT Management, and the MS in Cybersecurity, will automatically roll over to the 8-week term format.
 You may view the complete list of 8-week undergraduate and graduate courses here.
 Check with your advisor if you are unsure whether your courses are affected or if you have any questions.

 The 8-week term is accelerated, so you can expect a faster pace than a traditional semester.
-However, instructors have redesigned course assignments and assessments, so you may learn the same material more efficiently, with a reasonable amount of take-home work.
-Because you’ll typically take fewer courses at one time, you can concentrate your energy and attention more fully on each subject.
+However, instructors and the team of instructional designers have redesigned course assignments and assessments, so the pace should feel fast, but manageable.
+Because you will typically take fewer courses at one time, you can concentrate your energy and attention more fully on each subject.
 Many students find that this focused approach helps them stay engaged, absorb material efficiently, and balance coursework with professional and personal responsibilities.

 You must register for at least six credit hours per semester to be eligible for financial aid.
-This can be two courses in one 8-week term, or one course each 8-week term.
+This can be two courses or one course in one 8-week term.
 Your financial aid will be disbursed based on the number of hours that you’re enrolled, your specific financial aid eligibility, as well as your status as a full time or part time student.
 Always speak to a Financial Aid Advisor before making any changes to your schedule after the start of the semester.

 Yes, but all courses in 8-week terms are online and mostly asynchronous, with opportunities to have live sessions with your instructor and other classmates.
-The 8‑week term calendar is distinct from the full‑semester schedule.
-As a result, breaks do not always align.
+The 8 week term calendar is distinct from the full semester schedule.
+As a result, breaks do not always align with other university scheduled breaks.
 The break schedule is as follows:

 • 1-week break between Fall I and Fall II